Rhinoplasty Surgeon in Newport Beach, CA

 Rhinoplasty is one of the most commonly performed facial operations.
 It can be either functional or aesthetic.
 Functional rhinoplasty is usually undertaken when there is an obstruction in one or both sides of the nasal cavity blocking air passage.
 This may be due to a deviated septum, prior nasal fracture, or collapse of the normal cartilage structure supporting the nose.
 Aesthetic rhinoplasty may be undertaken to straighten a crooked nose, narrow a wide nose or tip, or perform any number of refinements to better fit the nose with the rest of the facial structure.

 Dr. Reinstadler specializes in natural appearing noses.
-The goal of this operation is to give you a nose that matches your other facial features and looks like you could have been born with.
+The goal of this operation is to give you a nose that matches your other facial features and looks like you were born with it.

 Rhinoplasty can be performed through either an open or closed technique.
 There are pros and cons to each approach.
 The closed technique offers no external incisions, less post-operative swelling, and the ability to perform many augmentation maneuvers.
 The open technique requires a small incision through the columella along with internal nasal incisions.
 This allows a complete elevation of the skin and better visualization of the nasal framework.
 The advantages of open rhinoplasty are that it allows the surgeon to more accurately place grafts and sculpt the nasal structure.
 The downsides are that swelling lasts slightly longer, and there is a potentially visible incision.
 It is very uncommon to have any problems with the columellar incision, however.
 These trade-offs need to be tailored to each case.